thethumbler/aquila-kernel/README.md

 ```

-# Run
+## Run

-The kernel `kernel.elf` is multiboot compliant and you can use any multiboot bootloader to use it.
+The kernel is multiboot compliant and you can use any multiboot bootloader to use it.
 You need a ramdisk image from aquila in order to use the system, a binary image is provided in this repo
 for ease of use (it will be removed later).

+For simplicity you can use Qemu directly to load the kernel and the ramdisk:
 ```
 $ qemu-kvm -kernel target/i686-unknown-none/release/kernel.elf -nographic -initrd initrd.img
 ```
 (on debian based distros, you might need to use `$ qemu-system-i386 -enable-kvm` instead)

+(Note: to quit in `nographic` mode in Qemu use Ctrl-A+X)